 Recently an intern on the team I am currently working on asked me to review the code on a new solution he has been tasked to code.
 About a week or so later, I received the following from him via chat: On the project I sent you, I don't understand what you mean by use … Continue reading Reuse, Reuse and More Code Reuse!

-In the third article in this series, I talked about and showed how to code the data layer for this cloud solution.
-Since I talked about the business entities in the last article, in this one I will focus on the queueing using the Azure Service Bus and microservices using Azure Functions.
-For years I … Continue reading Real World Cloud App – From Start to Finish: The Business Layer
+In the fifth article in this series, I talked about and showed how to code the communications layer for this cloud solution using ASP.NET Core Web API.
+In this article I’m going to add the user experience (UX) layer to maintain the ad data using ASP.NET Core 3.0 using the new Blazor framework (in preview). … Continue reading Real World Cloud App – From Start to Finish: The User Experience Layer

 For the first time, I will be speaking at the DotNetSouth.Tech conference in Atlanta, Georgia on May 13th and 14th.
 I'm excited to present the sessions below.
 Rock Your Code: Real World Cloud App From Start to Finish Room: Room 104 @ 2:40pm on May 13th This session will show how I created a cloud … Continue reading dotNetDave Rocks The DotNetSouth.Tech Conference